Brickmakers, tilemakers and the sandstone

 These terracotta tiles were made with the local land.
 This moist clay was kneaded, molded and then fired.
 The dimensions of the roof tiles were not standardized in the beginning, it depended on the mold used.
 The roof tiles of Vignacourt had the reputation of being well-fired tiles.

-Before the first world war, there were a more than ten people practicing the job of brickmaker.
+Before the first world war, there were more than ten people practicing the job of brickmaker.
 For tilemakers, it was older.

 Wooden framework of a local barn with traditional roof tiles.